 The Uvula is the fleshy extension of the soft palate that vibrates and causes snoring.

-Untreated sleep apnea can cause or worsen the following:
+Avoiding sleep apnea treatment can cause or worsen the following:

 - Risk for stroke

 - Risk for heart attack

 - Depression and anxiety